Some of the links on this site are affiliate links.

 For the everyday investor looking to get started with farmland investing, there has never been a better time.

 The rise of farmland crowdfunding platforms has made it possible to access this asset class for as little as $100!
 Whereas in the past, investors typically had to pony up hundreds of thousands to invest in farmland directly.

 Institutional investors like university endowments and pension plans have long known about the benefits of investing in agriculture.
 These investors have historically kept around 10% of their portfolio in natural resources.
 And for good reason!

 At the same time, farmland experienced nearly a third of the volatility of the stock market.
 This has made farmland a desirable investment for many people looking to add diversification to their portfolios.

 In this article, we are going to outline 6 of the top farmland investing platforms for beginners.
-Here at Farmland Riches, we spend hundreds of hours searching and testing these various platforms so you don't have to.

 There is one hurdle for many investors looking to invest through these platforms, this is becoming an accredited investor.
 In order to become an accredited investor, you'll have to meet certain income or net worth thresholds.